r00li/CarCluster/README.md

 ### Known issues and limitations
 For the most part everything should work without issues.
 However there are a few small things still being worked on:

-- (PQ only) Speed needle sometimes drops for a second or two.
-This is fairly infrequent, but it does sometimes happen.
-- Fuel indicator doesn't work.
-Currently you can wire a 200 ohm potentiometer between pins 1 and 2 (middle pin of the pot should be connected to ESP GND) to set a fixed value.
-Working on a solution with a digital pot to fix this.
-- (PQ only) Traveled trip distance shown on the display is incorrect (this is connected to the speed needle issue, however not exactly sure how).
+- (PQ46 only) Multifunction menu doesn't work.
+- (PQ46 only) Some warnings will show on start and a steering wheel assist light will be lit up.
-- (MQB only) less important features like high-beam/low beam indicators, menu controls, ... do not work yet.
+- (MQB only) less important features like high-beam/low beam indicators, some menu controls, ... do not work yet.
 - (MQB only) some warning messages regarding assist systems will show up on the display upon first start

 ## Help and support